tokay-lang/tokay/README.md

 Tokay is a programming language designed for ad-hoc parsing.

-The language was designed to quickly create solutions in text processing problems, which can be just simple data extraction, but also parsing any structured data somehow.
-Therefore, Tokay provides both a language for simple one-liners but also facilites to create programs like code-analysis and refactoring tools, interpreters or compilers.
-Tokay's own language parser is implemented in Tokay itself, for example.
+Tokay is a language made to quickly create solutions in text processing problems.
+This can either be just simple extractions from any data, but also parsing the entire data, and turning it into a structured parse tree or abstract syntax tree for further tasks.

+Therefore, Tokay provides both a language for simple one-liners, but also features to create tools for code-analysis, refactoring, interpreters, compilers, transpilers or even entire domain specific languages.
+Even Tokay's own language parser is implemented with Tokay itself.

 Tokay is inspired by [awk](https://en.wikipedia.org/wiki/AWK), but follows its own philosophy and design principles.
 It might also serve as a general purpose scripting language, but it mainly focuses on processing textual input and work on trees with information extracted from this input.